shinsenter/defer.js/README.md

 **Example**
 Basic usage with adding CSS class.

-`Defer.dom()` also allows you to add CSS class names when an element is unveiled.
+The `Defer.dom()` method also allows you to add CSS class names when an element is unveiled.
 In this example, we will add some CSS class names to make an `<img>` tag animate.

 ```html